 Please note!
 You can register for a programme without a photograph, or with a photograph which status is “pending” or “rejected”.
 An accepted photograph is only required for the enrolment.

 When filling out the “Education” tab, please note that you do not have to input all the information about your documents.
 To be able to register for a programme, is it sufficient to add document type (e.g. international secondary education document), year of issue, and country of issue.
 The remaining information (number, date of issue, issuing institution etc) are only required for enrolment.

-If you are a holder of an international secondary education document, Polish maturity certificate (from before 2002), or a beneficiary of one of recognized competitions, you will also be asked to upload scan of this document.
+If you are a holder of an international secondary education document (except for International Baccalaureate Diploma), Polish maturity certificate (from before 2005), or a beneficiary of one of recognized competitions, you will also be asked to upload scan of this document.
 For other types of documents, no scans are needed.